Model theory of operator algebras II: Model theory: Model-theoretic toolbox

 for $a\in M$. \item Another type over $\CM$ consists of all conditions of the form

 for $a\in M$ and a fixed $\e>0$. \end{enumerate} \end{example}

-While the relative commutant type is trivially realized by the center of $\CM$, the type described in~\eqref{Ex.2} is not realized in $\CM$.
-It is not difficult to see that, after $\CM$ is identified with its diagonal copy in $\CM^{\cU}$, this type is realized in an ultrapower of $\CM$, and it is therefore consistent.
+While the relative commutant type is trivially realized by the center of $\CM$, the type described in~\eqref{Ex.2} is never realized in $\CM$.
+However, the second type is sometimes consistent.
+For instance, if $\CM$ is an infinite dimensional C*-algebras then (2) is consistent.
 Hence not every consistent type over $\CM$ is necessarily realized in $\CM$.